Keita18/Tic-Tac-Toe-with-AI1/README.md

 # Tic-Tac-Toe-with-AI1
-Tic-Tac-Toe project with AI using deep Machine learning
+Tic-Tac-Toe project with AI using deep Minimax algorithm

 ## Description
 In this project, you'll write a game called Tic-Tac-Toe that you can play against your computer.
 The computer will have three levels of difficulty — easy, medium, and hard.